 The KA-15S has a nut and saddle made from a material called NuBone.
 This is a synthetic material that is hard and dense, which is ideal for stringed instruments.

 Many inexpensive ukuleles have plastic nuts and saddles.
 Plastic is cheap, but it’s relatively soft and doesn’t do a good job of transferring string vibration to the top of the instrument.

-This is one area where Kala probably could have "cheaped out" without many people noticing.
-The fact that they chose quality over making an extra few bucks says a lot about them as a company.
+This is one area where Kala probably could have “cheaped out” without many people noticing.
+In my opinion, the fact that they chose quality over making an extra couple bucks says a lot.